Henryk07/ESP3201_Project/README.md

 model_20E_8_2_bw_augmented means model trained with 20 epochs and 80% for training 20% for testing(black and white) with augmentationed 5000 dataset(3rd)

 model_new_20E_803dataset means model trained with 20 epochs and 80% for training 20% for testing(black and white) with augmentationed 803 dataset(4th)

+model_NN_lastone.h5 meansmodel trained with one more convolution layers, 20 epochs and 80% for training 20% for testing(black and white) with augmentationed 5000 dataset(5th)